-Two four-room secondary schools (grades 7-12) will be constructed to extend the education of hundreds of youth living in the remote Bosawas Biosphere Reserve — home to the Miskito and Mayagna peoples, currently the most impoverished population in Central America.
-The schools will be built in the communities of Pamkawas and Tuburus.
+A five-room secondary school will be constructed to extend the education of youth living in the remote Bosawas Biosphere Reserve — home to the Miskito and Mayagna peoples, currently the most impoverished population in Central America.
+The school will be built in the community of Tuburus.

 Nicaragua has a population of nearly 6 million people.
 Nearly 25% of the population over the age of 10 is illiterate, a statistic that rises to over 51% in rural areas.
 For hundreds of years, the BOSAWAS Biosphere Reserve has been home to the Miskito and Mayagna peoples.
 Here, the situation is exacerbated by isolation, lack of resources, poor health conditions, child malnutrition, and child labor, since many poor children must contribute to their family’s income.
 The BOSAWAS has the lowest literacy rates in Nicaragua.